tanhongit/dotfiles/readme.md

 # Requirements

-You will need to have an Ubuntu or Debian based system.
+You will need to have an Ubuntu or Debian-based system.

-For Ubuntu, you should use the version 22.04 or higher.
+For Ubuntu, you should use version 22.04 or higher.

 # Installing

-Before run this script, please clone the repository to your local machine.
+Before running this script, please clone the repository to your local machine.

 ```bash
 git clone https://github.com/tanhongit/dotfiles.git